 Betsy Sneath Director of Business & Administration (203) 389-0823 ext.
-1211 bsneath @commongroundct.org and Keith Johnston as the Building Title IX Compliance Officer:
+1211 bsneath @commongroundct.org and Monique Frasier as the Building Title IX Compliance Officer:

-Keith Johnston

-Dean of Students

-(203) 389-0823 ext.
-1218
+Monique Frasier Assistant Director (203) 389-0823 ext.
+1218 mfrasier@commongroundct.org

-kjohnston@commongroundct.org

 Copies of this regulation will be distributed to all students.